openfoodfacts/robotoff/doc/introduction/contributing.md

 If you are proposing a feature:

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome
+- Remember that this is a volunteer-driven project, and that contributions are welcome.

 ## Get Started!

 Ready to contribute code?
 Here's how to set up Robotoff for local development.

 1. Fork the robotoff repo on GitHub.
 2. Clone your fork locally: